Table of Contents

 Unfortunately, accountants can fall into this trap.
 Fortunately, accountants are very good at understanding such risks and have developed specific guidelines to counteract these natural biases.

-Thus, these principles state that increases in reported net income required stronger support than do increases in expenses.
-This is the “conservatism concept.”
-It states firms can only recognize revenue when it is “reasonably certain,” whereas they can recognize expenses when they are simply “reasonably possible.”
+The conservatism concept is defined as the accounting principle that requires stronger evidence to recognize gains than to recognize losses.
+It states firms can only recognize revenue when it is "reasonably certain," whereas they can recognize expenses when they are simply "reasonably possible."

 Baremetrics integrates directly with payment gateways including Stripe, and visualizes your subscription and financial information crystal-clear dashboard.